 Royal Caribbean’s Monarch of the Seas arriving in Nassau harbor, Bahamas

-There is plenty of content both on this site and throughout the travel blogosphere about airline and hotel loyalty programs, but there is a noticeable dearth of information regarding loyalty programs for my favorite mode of international travel, cruising.
+There is plenty of content both on this site and throughout the travel blogosphere about airline and hotel loyalty programs.
+But there’s a noticeable dearth of information regarding loyalty programs for my favorite mode of international travel, cruising.
 With summer vacations, and with them, the peak season for cruising, right around the corner, I’ve put together a (hopefully) helpful introduction to how cruise line loyalty programs work, and how they can benefit you if cruise frequently.

 NOTE: all of the major cruise lines have their own loyalty programs, but for the sake of brevity, and since most major programs are very similar in terms of earnings structure and rewards, I will concentrate this post on the two programs I use the most since I also patronize these cruise lines the most – Princess Cruises’ Captain’s Circle and Royal Caribbean’s Crown & Anchor Society.
-If you belong to a different loyalty program and wish to point out things that make those programs more valuable, please chime in in the comments!
+If you belong to a different loyalty program, feel free to comment on any special benefits below!

 The Basics of Cruise Loyalty Programs

 The basic structure of cruise loyalty programs is relatively straightforward:

 - Earn points generally equal to one point per cruise night

 - Attain status levels by completing a fixed number of cruises or a set number of nights, or a combination thereof